vinith200527/webcam-trng/README.md

 ### Limitations

-- **Not cryptographically proven**: While it passes statistical tests, this is an experimental implementation
+- **Not cryptographically proven**: While it passes NIST statistical tests and entropy assessment, formal cryptographic proof is pending
 - **Dependent on external sources**: Webcams may be offline, static, or manipulated
 - **Not reproducible**: Each restart generates new ephemeral keys
-- **Educational purposes**: Not recommended for production cryptographic applications without thorough review
+- **Educational purposes**: Recommended for research and non-critical applications

-### Ethical Considerations

-- Only use publicly accessible webcams
+### Recommended Use Cases

+✅ **Suitable for:**
+- Research and educational purposes
+- Monte Carlo simulations
+- Game randomization
+- Non-critical key generation
+- Entropy pool diversification
-- Respect rate limits and terms of service
+- Testing and development

-- Avoid excessive load on any single source
-- Consider privacy implications of webcam usage
+⚠️ **Use with caution for:**
+- Production cryptographic systems (use as additional entropy source, not primary)
+- High-stakes applications (combine with hardware RNGs)
+- Systems requiring reproducibility

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+Areas of interest:
+- Additional entropy extraction methods
+- Performance optimizations
+- More webcam sources
+- Statistical analysis improvements
+- Security audits

 ## 📄 License